 The Company's 2023 Incentive Award Plan and 2023 Employment Inducement Incentive Award Plan (collectively, the "2023 Plans") provide for the issuance of incentive and non-statutory options and other equity-based awards to its employees and non-employee service providers.
 Previously, the Company's 2015 Incentive Award Plan, 2017 Employment Inducement Incentive Award Plan and Livongo Acquisition Incentive Award Plan (together with the 2023 Plans, collectively, the "Plans") also provided for the issuance of such awards.
-The Company had 10,914,892 shares available for grant under the 2023 Plans at June 30, 2024.
+The Company had 10,914,892 12,913,482 shares available for grant under the 2023 Plans at June 30, 2024 September 30, 2024.

-All stock-based awards to employees are measured based on the grant-date fair value, or replacement grant date fair value in relation to the Livongo transaction, and are generally recognized on a straight line basis in the Company's Condensed Consolidated Statements of Operations over the period during which the employee is required to perform services in exchange for the award (generally requiring a four-year vesting period for each stock option and a three-year vesting period for each restricted stock unit ("RSU")).
+All stock-based awards to employees are measured based on the grant-date fair value, or replacement grant date fair value in relation to the Livongo transaction, and are generally value.
+Expense is recognized on a straight line basis in the Company's Condensed Consolidated Statements of Operations over the requisite service period, during which the employee is required to perform services in exchange for generally the award (generally requiring a four-year vesting period for each stock option and a three-year vesting period for each restricted stock unit ("RSU")) of the respective award.
 The Company recognizes the forfeiture of stock-based awards as they occur.